 Sales reps talk and listen for a living.
 They need to anticipate customer questions so they can be ready with a complete answer to whatever comes up.

+Effective sales training must employ some form of role-playing to truly encourage adoption.
 Without role-play activities, the lesson just stays on the shelf getting dusty.

 And let us not forget — it’s always better to make mistakes with peers in a role-play than it is to make those same mistakes with a customer when revenue is on the line.